marcoparello/CTF-Writeups/angstrom-CTF-2024/crypto/erm-what-the-enigma.md

 brht{d_imhw_cexhrmwyy_lbvkvqcf_ldcz}
 ```

-Since the challenge name has the word `engima` in it, and it is a crypto challenge, I can reasonbly assume that in order to decode the flag I will have to use an engima decoder.
+Since the challenge name has the word `engima` in it, and it is a crypto challenge, I can reasonably assume that in order to decode the flag I will have to use an engima decoder.
 However the engima machine has many settings that need to be tuned in order to work.
 If I accidentially set something wrong, I would get an incorrect decoding.
 So I scanned the the challenge text for clues, and came across this interesting snippet:

 ![](../images/erm-what-the-enigma-part-2.png)